 If it’s your intellect that’s craving a creative boost, The Last Bookstore is a Downtown LA gem filled with classical and contemporary literature, non-fiction works, poetry, plays, etc., etc. (in a word, everything).
 Whether it’s a specific work you have in mind, or you’re just looking to wax poetic over the smell of old books, there’s nothing like wandering the aisles of this hardcover haven (but don’t worry, they have paperback, too!).
 Also, don’t forget to go upstairs – covering the entire second floor is the used section of the store, and they have some random and rare works that you never knew you needed to read – and a really cool archway made entirely of books!

-This list is by no means exhaustive, and we know that Los Angeles is full of amazing places!
-If you have a place that inspires you, let us know!
+If you’re not in LA, be sure to check out our features on where to find creative inspiration in NYC and San Francisco.
+And, if you have a place that inspires you that isn’t on our radar, let us know!
 We’d be happy to feature it in our next roundup of the top spots to get creative.